 The Kalamazoo River is located in the southwest portion of Michigan’s Lower Peninsula.
 The river runs about 148 miles west from the headwaters of the southern branch in Hillsdale County into Lake Michigan near Saugatuck.

-Potawatomi Indians and French missionaries and fur traders inhabited the area in the 1600 and 1700s.
-By the early 1800s, there were several small communities along the river, including Kalamazoo.
+Potawatomi Indians, French missionaries, and fur traders inhabited the area in the 1600s and 1700s.
+By the early 1800s, several small communities had been established along the river, including Kalamazoo.

 How it Works

 In the Allegan Hydro tailwaters, steelhead, brown trout, salmon, walleye, bass, and catfish congregate.
 Northern pike and pan fish inhabit the reservoir.
 In the spring and fall, when the fish are spawning, the Calkins Bridge Dam is a favorite spot for local fishermen.

 An active mink population and several active eagle nests exist along the Kalamazoo River.

 Also known as Calkins Bridge, the Allegan hydro can produce up to 2,550 kilowatts of electricity.
-It was built by the city of Allegan in 1936 and financed under the Franklin D. Roosevelt-era National Recovery Act.
+It was built by the city of Allegan in 1936 and was financed under the Franklin D. Roosevelt era National Recovery Act.
 The Calkins Bridge Dam was acquired by Consumers Energy in 1969 and produces more than 13 million kilowatt hours of electricity a year, enough to meet the power needs of 1,550 residential customers.